tanvi25-ai/Post-Quantum-Secure-File-Transfer/README.md

-Post-Quantum Secure File Transfer System
+# Post-Quantum Secure File Transfer System

-#Overview
+## Overview

 This project implements a complete Post-Quantum Cryptography (PQC) secure file transfer system using NIST-standardized algorithms.

 It demonstrates how quantum-safe cryptography can be deployed on classical infrastructure.

+---

-#Algorithms Used
+## Algorithms Used

-Post-Quantum Key Exchange
+### Post-Quantum Key Exchange
 CRYSTALS-Kyber (ML-KEM-768)

-Post-Quantum Digital Signatures
+### Post-Quantum Digital Signatures
 CRYSTALS-Dilithium (ML-DSA-65)

-Symmetric Encryption
+### Symmetric Encryption
 AES-GCM (Hybrid encryption model)

-#Features
+---

+## Features

-PQC-based key encapsulation
+- PQC-based key encapsulation

-PQC digital signature generation & verification
+- PQC digital signature generation and verification

-Secure file encryption & decryption
+- Secure file encryption and decryption

-End-to-end secure transfer simulation
+- End-to-end secure transfer simulation

-Performance comparison with RSA
+- Performance comparison with RSA

+---

-#Tech Stack
+## Tech Stack

-Python
+- Python

-liboqs (Open Quantum Safe)
+- liboqs (Open Quantum Safe)

-Google Colab (Linux)

-Cryptography library
+- Cryptography library
+- Google Colab (Linux environment)

+---

-#Why This Matters
+## Why This Matters

 Classical algorithms like RSA and ECC are vulnerable to quantum attacks (Shor’s algorithm).
 This system demonstrates a quantum-safe alternative ready for future security needs.

+---

-#How to Run
+## How to Run

+This project is implemented in Google Colab.

-Install dependencies:
+### 1. Install dependencies
 pip install -r requirements.txt

-Run:

-python send.py
-python receive.py
+### 2. Open the notebook
+PQC_implementation.ipynb

+### 3. Run all cells sequentially to execute:

+- Post-Quantum key exchange
+- Digital signature generation and verification
+- Secure file encryption and decryption
+- Performance comparison with RSA

+**Note:** The project was developed and tested in a Linux-based Google Colab environment.